 Ear Worm: The Hyrule overworld theme and the standard dungeon theme will be drilled into your head by the time you finish the game.

-Ensemble Dark Horse /Fountain of Memes: The Old Man.
-He's only appeared in the first game (and even then he's not really in there for long), but damn if he's not the most recognized characters from the first Legend Of Zelda.
+Ensemble Dark Horse: The Old Man.
+He's only appeared in the first game (and even then he's not really in there for long), but damn if he's not the most recognized character from the first Legend of Zelda.
 It helps that his lines are incredibly memorable and downright weird at times.

 Goddamn Bats: Keese and Gels, for being quick little buggers who don't drop any goodies when vanquished; tempered somewhat by the fact that your boomerang can kill them.
 Peahats, on the other hand, are completely invulnerable until they slow down and stop flying, and they have a tendency to go a long time between stops.